Azdetic/Final-Project-Object-Oriented-Programming/README.md

 ## 📄 Overview

-This is a simple Java program to manage parking.
+This is a Java program to manage parking.
 It helps with car entry, car exit, checking parking details, and giving discounts to members.
 It also has a login system for security.

-This program is the **final project** created by:
+This program was created by:

 - 👤 **Yudho**
 - 👤 **Wira**